nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * User can remove the remarks by typing r/ without specifying any remarks after it

 Examples:
-*  `edit_order 1 p/91234567 d/2023-05-05 ` Edits the phone number of the 1st order to 91234567 and changes the deadline to be 2023-05-05
+*  `edit_order 1 p/91234567 d/2023-05-05` edits the phone number of the 1st order to 91234567 and changes the deadline to be 2023-05-05
-*  `edit_o 3 q/20 r/` Edits the quantity of food for the 3rd order to 20 and clears all remarks
+*  `edit_o 3 q/20 r/` edits the quantity of food for the 3rd order to 20 and clears all remarks

 ### Editing a task : `edit_task` / `edit_t`